anuraghazra/github-readme-stats/CONTRIBUTING.md

 GitHub Readme Stats supports custom theming, and you can also contribute new themes!

-All you need to do is edit the [themes/index.js](./themes/index.js) file and add your theme at the end of the file.

 > **Note**
 > If you are contributing your theme just because you are using it personally, then you can [customize the looks](./readme.md#customization) of your card with URL params instead.